zbrateam/Zebra/README.md

 Zebra supports localization but help is needed in order to translate Zebra!

-If you are familiar with a language that is not currently supported by Zebra, you can help us out by translating Zebra into your language.
+If you are familiar with a language that is not currently supported by Zebra (you can check out a list of curently supported languages [here](https://github.com/wstyres/Zebra/blob/master/translations.md), you can help us out by translating Zebra into your language.
 There are two ways to do this:

 1. If you do not know how to use Xcode or are not able to use Xcode, you can download Zebra's strings from [here](https://getzbra.com/localization/Localizable.strings), and translate them one-by-one.
 The English strings are on the left side while the strings that needed to be translated are placed on the right side.
 Once you are done, you can [file an issue](https://github.com/wstyres/Zebra/issues/new?assignees=&labels=localization&template=localization-support.md&title=%5BLocalize%5D) with a link to your translated Localizable.strings and we will review it for inclusion in Zebra.